JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 plot(x, y; seriestype = :scatter)
 ```

-The second way is to use the specialized function.
-The Plots package provides a specialized function for each series type.
+The second way is to use a specialized function provided for each series type.
 These functions have the same name as the corresponding series type.
-For example, the `scatter` function can be used instead of the `seriestype = :scatter` attribute

 ```@example plots_srs
 scatter(x, y)